tektoncd/pipeline/docs/pipeline-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Deprecated.
-This field will be removed in a future release.
-Actions that the management system should take in response to container lifecycle events.
+<p>Actions that the management system should take in response to container lifecycle events.
 Cannot be updated.</p>
+<p>Deprecated: This field will be removed in a future release.</p>
 </td>
 </tr>
 <tr>